What a twist cell experiment tells about a quartic twist theory for chromonics: Experiments Reinterpretation

-In \cite{collings:anchoring}, an experiment was performed with an aqueous solution of disodium cromoglycate (DSCG) (at a concentration $16.0\%\, \mathrm{(wt/wt)}$ and temperature $25^\circ\mathrm{C}$) filling a $\pi/2$ twist cell bounded by plates with different rubbed PI aligning substrates.
+In \cite{collings:anchoring}, an aqueous solution of disodium cromoglycate (DSCG) (at a concentration $16.0\,\%\, \mathrm{(wt/wt)}$ and temperature $25^\circ\mathrm{C}$) was used to fill a $\pi/2$ twist cell bounded by plates with different rubbed PI aligning substrates.
 Linearly polarized monochromatic light was shone perpendicularly on one plate of the cell and detected on the other plate through a linear polarizer aligned in a direction either orthogonal or parallel to the polarization of the incoming light.
-The cell was rotated around the direction of light propagation and the transmitted intensity $I(\theta)$ was monitored as a function of the rotation angle $\theta$.
+The cell was rotated around the direction of light propagation and the transmitted intensity $I(\theta)$ (scaled to the intensity of the incoming light) was monitored as a function of the rotation angle $\theta$.